-Long fabled amongst explorers for its exquisite beaches, underwater spectacles and primaeval location in the middle of nowhere, ever wondered about the chronicle of the Andaman and Nicobar Islands?
+Long fabled amongst explorers for its exquisite beaches, underwater spectacles, and primeval location in the middle of nowhere, ever wondered about the chronicle of the Andaman and Nicobar Islands?
 The history of the Andaman and Nicobar Islands traces back to the Ramayana period.
 In the Ramayana period, it was called Hanuman or Handuman, with years passing by this place was renamed.
 Travellers from different parts of the world visited this place.
-History shows that Arab Travellers visited Andamans Islands in the 19th Century, Marco Polo visited in the 13th century who describes this place as Angamanian, Friar Odoric in 14th Century, Caesar Fredericke in 16th Century.
+History shows that:

 The population of the region was substantially changed by the settlement of convicts from the mainland and of numerous refugees, primarily from East Pakistan (now Bangladesh Japanese forces occupied both the Andaman and Nicobar Islands groups during World War II (1942-1945).
 The British abolished the penal colony in the Andamans after recapturing the islands.
 Then, the administration of the Andamans and Nicobar Islands was passed onto independent India in 1947.
 In 1979, the Andaman Cellular Jail was declared a national monument.